 Load your Meisterplan data in Microsoft Power BI so your reports look the way you and your management are used to.

-- Loading Meisterplan Data in MS Power BI Desktop
+- Loading Meisterplan Data in Microsoft Power BI Desktop

 - How to Upload Your Report to the Cloud